Ruhollah Khomeini: Appearance and habits

 Khomeini was described as "slim", but athletic and "heavily boned".
 He was also known for his punctuality:

-He's so punctual that if he doesn't turn up for lunch at exactly ten past everyone will get worried, because his work is regulated in such a way that he turned up for lunch at exactly that time every day.
+He's so punctual that if he doesn't turn up for lunch at exactly ten past everyone will get worried...
 He goes to bed exactly on time.
 He eats exactly on time.
 And he wakes up exactly on time.
 He changes his cloak every time he comes back from the mosque.

-Khomeini was known for his aloofness and austere demeanor.
+Khomeini was known for his aloof and austere demeanor.
 He is said to have had "variously inspired admiration, awe, and fear from those around him."
 His practice of moving "through the halls of the madresehs never smiling at anybody or anything; his practice of ignoring his audience while he taught, contributed to his charisma."
 Khomeini adhered to traditional beliefs of Islamic hygienical jurisprudence holding that things like urine, excrement, blood, wine, and also non-Muslims were some of the eleven ritualistically "impure" things that physical contact with which while wet required ritual washing or Ghusl before prayer or salat.
-He is reported to have refused to eat or drink in a restaurant unless he knew for sure the waiter was a Muslim.
+He is reported to have refused to eat or drink in a restaurant unless he knew the waiter was a Muslim.